-But what if you don’t need a whole year’s cover?
-In some situations you may want to borrow a car or drive someone else’s car on a one-off basis but you won’t be automatically covered to do so.
-That’s where temporary insurance can come in handy.
+If you want to borrow a car or drive a car on a one-off basis you won’t be automatically covered to do so.

 Some insurers also offer temporary insurance for vans, so if you need to borrow a van for moving house or similar, taking out a short-term insurance policy could work out cheaper than overall hire costs.

 If you do choose to hire a car or van, it’s unlikely you’ll need to take out a separate temporary insurance policy, as cover is usually included as part of the hire price.

 however, many hire companies only offer third party cover as standard, so you may choose to take out a short-term policy as well

 temporary insurance policies usually offer comprehensive cover, so if there’s an accident you will be paid out for damage to the vehicle you are driving as well as any other vehicles involved